r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      [strcat()] In the follow example the attacker 'splits' the string powershell into two char variables and use strcat() API to concaternate (join) the two sub-strings together at run time ..
+      [strcat()] In the follow example the attacker 'splits' the string powershell into two char variables and use strcat() API to concaternate (join) the two sub-strings together at run time execution..

 <br />